Coronavirus (COVID-19) Information for Tri-County Orthopedics' Patients

 I have a new injury.
 Can I be evaluated at Tri-County Orthopedics?

-Although we have temporarily closed our Walk-in Clinic, we have practitioners available 8 a.m. — 5 p.m.
+We have practitioners available 8 a.m. – 5 p.m.
 Monday through Friday and practitioners on call 24/7 to address any acute musculoskeletal needs.
-Please call (973) 538-2334 and we can help facilitate an appointment.
+As of Saturday, June 6th, our Walk-In Clinic will resume the hours of Monday – Thursday as well as Saturday.
+Please check our Walk-In Clinic page for hours of availability as they may change or call (973) 538-2334 and we can help facilitate an appointment.

 I wanted a second opinion for a non-urgent injury.